efletche/USSdocs.md/README.md

 # USSdocs.md
-Unoffical Markdown version of User Manual for Stock Synthesis By Richard Methot
+Unoffical revision of User Manual for Stock Synthesis By Richard Methot in GitHub Flavored Markdown (GFM).

+This work is not endorsed by the NOAA Fisheries